-Purchasing your first home is an exciting event, but there are also a lot of moving parts.
+Buying your first home is an exciting milestone, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the appliances seem like they’re in good shape?
-A common thing for first-time home buyers to inspect is the condition of the house’s HVAC equipment.
-A furnace that’s in particularly bad shape could be the difference between making an offer on a house and looking elsewhere.
+Do the appliances seem like they’re holding up?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in particularly rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to learn when the make and model was first manufactured.
 Older models may be less energy efficient and will often lack useful features used in newer equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also do your best to find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.

 What service company installed it?

 This isn’t always be easy to find out, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house up for sale.
 When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.